scandum/wolfsort/README.md

 </details>
 It should be noted that pdqsort is not a stable sort which is the reason it's faster on generic order data.

+The X axis of the graph below is the number of elements, the Y axis is the execution time.
 ![Graph](/graph2.png)
 <details><summary><b>quadsort vs std::stable_sort vs timsort vs pdqsort vs wolfsort data table</b></summary>